 Guide rostering effectiveness through dashboards with pre-configured metrics such as Roster Adherence, Absenteeism, and Unscheduled Overtime

-Define the KPIs that are specific to your business to help track labor demand more accurately.
+Define the KPIs that are specific to your business to help track labour demand more accurately.

 Be notified when you reach KPI thresholds to help you evaluate staffing coverage and budget promptly.